 My mom will trim my hair in the kitchen every five weeks or so to keep it healthy (the scissors).
 Last year when I was getting it professionally coloured, I found my hair was frizzing up and dry and brittle at the ends.
 No amount of minutes spent using hair masks or oils or anything helped it look better, so I chopped it to my shoulders in March.
 I stopped getting my hair done and have been solely focusing on trims.

 I’m in the midst of slowly replacing all the products I use in my life.
 I’m doing a complete overhaul of all things I’ve used for more than a year.
 Especially with hair products, I want to use more natural brands.
 I wash my hair every other day, sometimes every second day depending on how my schedule lines up.
 Sometimes I let my hair go four or fives days without washing to give it a mini break from my products.
-Right now I use AG HAIR Natural Balance Shampoo and their Natural Boost Conditioner.
+Right now I’m using AG HAIR Natural Balance Shampoo and their Natural Boost Conditioner.
 I’ve been using this line for a while, it smell like yellow jelly beans and makes my hair really soft.
-I was using The Ordinary’s Multi-peptide Serum for hair density once my hair was dry.
+I have also been using The Ordinary’s Multi-peptide Serum for hair density once my hair is completely dry.
 You can definitely see the difference from before I used the oil to now.
-I used that for about six weeks.
-I’ll start it again when the weather gets colder.
+I haven’t used it in a while because I liked the results and got lazy, but I’ll start it again when the weather gets colder.
 Right now, once my hair is completely dry I’ll rub a small squirt of Moroccan Oil through it.
 And at night I sleep on this silk pillowcase.

 My next hair product purchases are going to be: The Body Shop’s Truly Nourishing Banana Hair Mask, Daily Concept’s Hair Towel Wrap and maybe this cute oversized barrette multipack, or this one, and this one.